 I have been involved with the proposed scheme relating to the comprehensive redevelopment of Elm Grove Estate “Order Scheme” since 2018.
 I provided town planning input to the feasibility and development options assessment work that commenced in 2018 and which supported the extensive case for regeneration at the time.

-Following the selection of the preferred development approach, I lead all aspects of the planning strategy during 2019-2024 on the planning strategy, pre-application engagement activities and development of the planning application.
+Following the selection of the preferred development approach, I led all aspects of the planning strategy during 2019-2024 on the planning strategy, pre-application engagement activities and development of the planning application.
 This culminated in the submission of the outline planning application on 15th March 2024 (“Planning Application”).
 I led and coordinated all matters in relation to my client’s role in the progression and determination of this application at committee on 4th September 2024.
 Post-outline resolution, I provided planning input into the advancement and completion of the legal agreement (X date) and securing the final Decision Notice (X date).
-The Council is now in partnership with a Developer who is taking forward the implementation consents and will discharge the pre-start planning conditions to start on site.
+The Council is now in partnership with Lovell as the chosen Developer who is taking forward the implementation consents and will discharge the pre-start planning conditions to start on site.

 I therefore have a good understanding of the Order Land and relevant planning policy and development control matters.